CarsonScott/easydata/README.md

 A database consists of schemas, objects, and attributes, which are all related symbolically.

-A schema defines a label and a set of attributes, and are used to create new objects.
+A schema defines a label and a set of attributes, and is used to create new objects.

 ![Schema diagram](https://github.com/CarsonScott/easydata/blob/master/img/4927232E-8D0E-4211-9546-594CF7557A5B.jpeg)